CodeYourFuture/syllabus/docs/workshops/deployment/site-naming-conventions.md

 If teachers and volunteers can find your site more quickly _they can spend more time giving you valuable feedback_!

-There are a LOT of students, and a lot of projects, and it saves volunteers time if they can predict your project site names without having to go to find it e.g. in slack.
+There are a LOT of trainees, and a lot of projects, and it saves volunteers time if they can predict your project site names without having to go to find it e.g. in slack.

 Imagine a volunteer has 10 browser tabs open or is looking for your site in their browser history - they can find it really quickly if you follow the naming conventions above.